360 Customer View: What, Why and How With Examples

 Siloed customer information contributes to fragmented experiences, and just under half (42%) of service agents regularly claim that difficult to access and incomplete customer information is the main reason they fail to solve customer issues efficiently.

 360 degree customer views prevent both these situations from happening because a comprehensive collection of the customer’s data is stored in a singular, easily accessible location that is available to all tools and departments.
+This leads to improved customer satisfaction due to a more personalized customer experience.

 4. Complete cross-department customer alignment